top of page

 (Curry Puff) Yangs Epok Epok 1.jpg

-On my third try, I finally got to taste it.
-They start selling at 10+am but the best seller potato puffs are sold out in the blink of an eye, the next batch will be available at around 11am, no Qs but I was stalking nearby after buying the remaining sardine puff and the many vegetable puffs available.
-I noticed that customers come by now and then and seem to be taking away puffs that were not displayed.
+They start selling at 10am but the best selling potato puffs were sold out in the blink of an eye, the next batch would only be available at around 11am.
+There were no Qs, so I bought some sardine and vegetarian puffs to munch and stalked nearby hoping for the potatoes to be available sooner.
+Then I noticed that customers come by now and then to collect puffs that were kept.

-I came to order but were told there is a back log of orders they were trying to fulfil, thankfully my miserable 2 puff order didn’t cause much delays to their back log and the kind lady gave them to me!
+Went over to try ordering some potato puffs but were told there was a back log of orders they were trying to fulfill, thankfully my miserable 2 puff order didn’t cause much delays to their back log and the kind lady gave them to me!
 So if you’re here and need to buy many, please place your multiple orders in advance, or try your luck if you’re just buying the odd one or two….
-Good luck though if you do not possess the same good looks as yours truly….
+Good luck though if you do not possess the same good looks as yours truly…. 😎

 (Curry Puff) Yangs Epok Epok 2.jpg

 Next, one bite into the vegetable puff and I knew why there were so many available.
-It’s really terrible!
-Filled with bean sprouts inside, it is strong with the bean sprout smell.
+It was terrible!
+Filled with bean sprouts inside, it had a strong "bean sprout smell".
 Many hawkers in Singapore will ask if you want bean sprouts if their item contains it, I know some people hate the taste and smell of bean sprout.
-I’m happy with it, but those in the puffs, it’s overwhelming, almost with a rancid taste, I couldn’t bear it.
+I’m happy with it, but those in the puffs, it was overwhelming, with a rancid taste, I couldn’t bear it.
 I’m sorry Kak Yang… it’s really bad.

 (Curry Puff) Yangs Epok Epok 7.jpg

 Then the sardine.
 I’m no vampire but it was love at first bite.
-Didn’t even have much sardine in my bite but I was as deep in love as when I first met the boss… lovely crispy skin that is so tasty you can eat it on its own.
-The crispiness is the best I’ve bitten into!
-Crispy with a very nice bite, perfect weight on the thin line between tough and soft!
-Onto the sardine, it is the best sardine puff I’ve ever tasted!
-Quite spicy, it is nicely filled up with sardine, like pulled sardines.
-Best sardine epok ever!
-And its not even fresh!
+Didn’t even have much sardine in my bite but I was as deep in love as when I first met the boss… lovely crispy skin that was so tasty you can eat it on its own.
+The crispiness was the best I’ve bitten into!
+Crunchy nice bite, perfectly weighed on the thin line between tough and soft!
+Onto the sardine, it was the best sardine puff I’ve ever tasted!
+Quite spicy, it was filled with pulled sardines.

 (Curry Puff) Yangs Epok Epok 3.jpg

 Now the fresh off the oven potato puffs.
-Fresh means piping hot, I realised you cannot really appreciate the excellent bite of Kak Yang’s puffs if they are too hot.
+Fresh meant piping hot, I realised you cannot really appreciate the excellent bite of Kak Yang’s puffs if they are too hot.
 My first bite here was too small a bite to really enjoy it, next bite not much better.
 The other potato puff was eaten later and it was more enjoyable!
 So eat it when cooled would be my advice here!
-Though it comes with the same excellent epok skin, the curry and potato don’t really agree with me.
-Potato seems a little bit, just a little, tough and pieces again just a little bit big; and the curry didn’t really suit my taste, I’m sure some others would disagree so I’d put it down to personal preference.
+Though it came with the same excellent epok skin, the curry and potato didn’t really agree with me.
+Potato seemed a little bit tough, pieces a little bit big; and the curry didn’t really suit my taste, I’m sure some others would disagree so I’d put it down to personal preference.

 (Curry Puff) Yangs Epok Epok 6.jpg